buqhek/power_outages_analysis/README.md

 ## Introduction

 First and foremost, I would like to acknowledge that this dataset was collected by Purdue University, located [here](https://engineering.purdue.edu/LASCI/research-data/outages).
-It contains various pieces of information about power outages, electricity consumption patterns, and other pieces of information about the power outages across the United States between 2000-2016.
+It contains various pieces of information about the climate, electricity consumption patterns, and other pieces of useful information regarding the power outages across the United States between the years 2000-2016.
 The main point of this analysis is to take a look at how the world around us impacts our lives in ways we might not really think about.

 As a result, what makes this dataset and analysis very interesting seeing whether we can predict the monthly price (per kilowatt-hour) of our electricity, given a variety of parameters, like state, outage start and end time, month, year, etc...